YuelongGuo/floydhub.fast.ai/README.md

 cd floydhub.fast.ai/
 </code></pre>

+You may skip to the next section "Start a floydnet instance" if you choose to skip reading the details.

-Now, to fill in with a bit more details:
+Well, to fill in a bit more details:

 #### scripts